Renwar-P/cryptalk/README.md

 [Codemy](https://codemy.com/) - Django Blog.
 The "I think therefore I Blog" walkthrough project.

+### 404
+The template/code for the 404 page was inspired by [EComposer Landing Page Builder](https://www.youtube.com/watch?v=V9YgUxZwIbI) - How To Create A Custom 404 Page || Easy Guide and the repo https://github.com/Thomas-Tomo/woodland-whispers-retreat/tree/main

+### 500
+The template/code for the 500 page was inspired by [Code108Labs](https://www.youtube.com/watch?v=YP2iBihYlmc) - How to create custom 404 and 500 error page in django and the repo https://github.com/Thomas-Tomo/woodland-whispers-retreat/tree/main

 ## Acknowledgements
-I want to thank my mentor Mitko Bachvarov for his guidance.
+I want to thank my mentor Mitko Bachvarov for his guidance and patience.